anki-code/xontrib-jump-to-dir/README.md

 <p align="center">
 Jump to directory by name.
-Lightweight zero-dependency implementation of [autojump](https://github.com/wting/autojump) or [zoxide](https://github.com/ajeetdsouza/zoxide) projects functionality.
+Lightweight zero-dependency implementation of <a href="https://github.com/wting/autojump">autojump</a> or <a href="https://github.com/ajeetdsouza/zoxide">zoxide</a> projects functionality.
 </p>

 <p align="center">